DavidBruant/contained-node-packages/README.md

 ## Context

-[There is an accurate description of the problem](https://jakearchibald.com/2018/when-packages-go-bad/) by Jake Archibald.
+[There is an accurate description of the problem](https://jakearchibald.com/2018/when-packages-go-bad/) by [Jake Archibald](https://twitter.com/jaffathecake/).
 You may want to read it first as i'll be quoting from his post

 > When a module from a package is executed in a node context it has the same powers as the user that called `node`.
 This means it can do whatever you can do from the CLI

-It is the case, it has been since the beginning, this is inheriting the design of operating system where the OS gives all the powers of a user to any program this user has started.
+It is the case.
+It has been since the beginning since the beginning of computing.
+This is inheriting the design of operating system where the OS gives all the powers of a user to any program this user has started.
 This was a reasonable design at a time any program you would run you was a program you had written all the source code of.
 It is an unreasonable design at a time where the program you execute on your machine was downloaded from the internet written as thousands of modules and hundreds authors you don't know

 > The remaining option is to **treat all npm packages as potentially hostile**, and that's kinda terrifying.

-I agree this idea may sound terrifying.
+I agree this idea may sound terrifying

 However, as far as i'm concerned, this idea is much less terrifying than **treat all npm packages as trusted to read/write any file on my machine and access the network**

 > With Copay, we've seen that attacks like this aren't theoretical, yet the auditing task feels insurmountable.

-The auditing task is un
+The auditing task is unsurmontable.
+Any solution to this problem should not require that much work

 ## The work